keith-turner/ecoji/README.md

 ## Build instructions.

 This is my first Go project, I am starting to get my bearings.
-If you are new I would recommend [this video](https://www.youtube.com/watch?v=XCsL89YtqCs) and the [tour](https://tour.golang.org/welcome/1).
+If you are new to Go I would recommend this [video] and the [tour].

 ```bash
 # The following are general go setup instructions.
 Ignore if you know Go, I am new to it.